-Upon the occurrence of a CAA Trigger Event, Fannie Mae may, in its sole discretion, designate the Payment Date following such occurrence as the early termination date for the Collateral Administration Agreement by notice to the Issuer and the Indenture Trustee.
-Upon the occurrence of a CAA Early Termination Event, the Payment Date following such occurrence will be the early termination date for the Collateral Administration Agreement.
-Any such early termination date is referred to as the "CAA Early Termination Date."
-The occurrence of the CAA Termination Date due to the occurrence of a CAA Early Termination Event will constitute an Event of Default under the Indenture.
+Upon the occurrence of a CPA Trigger Event, Fannie Mae may, in its sole discretion, designate the Payment Date following such occurrence as the early termination date for the Credit Protection Agreement by notice to the Issuer and the Indenture Trustee.
+Upon the occurrence of a CPA Early Termination Event, the Payment Date following such occurrence will be the early termination date for the Credit Protection Agreement.
+Any such early termination date as a result of a CPA Trigger Event or a CPA Early Termination Event is referred to as the "CPA Early Termination Date."
+The occurrence of a CPA Early Termination Date as a result of a CPA Trigger Event will constitute an Early Redemption Date for the Securities.
+The occurrence of the CPA Early Termination Date due to the occurrence of an event described in clauses (f) or (g) of the definition of "CPA Early Termination Event" will constitute an Event of Default under the Indenture.